 Comparisons with identifiable competitors

-Marketing communications do not need to identify explicitly the competitor or product being compared to be subject to the rules on comparisons with 'identifiable' competitors.
+Ads do not need to explicitly identify the competitor or product being compared in order to be subject to the rules on comparisons with 'identifiable' competitors.
 If a consumer can identify at least one competitor or competing product that is being compared, whether or not it is identified explicitly in the ad, rules 3.33 – 3.37 will apply.
-See Comparisons: Identifiable competitors.
+For further insight into the relevant rules and considerations for these types of comparisons see Comparisons: identifiable comparisons.

-The ASA upheld complaints about the claim “The UK’s Best Network”.
-Because the ad did not include, or direct consumers to, information which showed that the advertiser’s network had been found to perform better in technical aspects than the rest of the market, the claim was not verifiable (Vodafone Ltd, 28 July 2021).
+By way of example, in 2021, the ASA upheld complaints about the claim “The UK’s Best Network”.
+Because the ad did not include, or direct consumers to, information which showed that the advertiser’s network had been found to perform better than the rest of the market based on objective performance measures, the claim had not been verified (Vodafone Ltd, 28 July 2021).

-The ASA upheld complaints about the claim “on the network voted Britain’s Best for Coverage” because the comparison was based on customers’ subjective perceptions of their own networks, and the advertiser did not hold evidence that a range of networks had been rated based on a robustly conducted comparison of a range of appropriate, relevant and objective performance measures, which was a breach of rule 3.35 (Telefonica UK Ltd, 22 September 2021).
+In 2021, the ASA also upheld complaints against the claim “on the network voted Britain’s Best for Coverage”.
+The basis of the claim was based on the participants’ subjective perceptions of their own networks.
+The advertiser did not hold evidence that a range of networks had been rated based on a robustly conducted comparison of a range of appropriate, relevant and objective performance measures, which breached rule 3.35 (Telefonica UK Ltd, 22 September 2021).

 More on